Retford King Edward VI Grammar School: Post War

 The Headmaster from 1926 to 1950 was Charles William Pilkington-Rogers (MA BSc FCP), a Cambridge Mathematics graduate, whose teaching career began in 1903 as Science and Mathematics Master at Dunheved College in Launceston, Cornwall.

 Squash courts were opened in 1957 and in 1958 a new gymnasium was constructed.
 In 1958, a new modern (CLASP) science block was added.
 At the same time, on the opposite side of the playing field, a new single storey art block was also constructed.
 In 1967 the school received its own astrological observatory, built by local enthusiasts and opened by the astronomer Patrick Moore.

 In 1976 a new Sixth Form Block was added at the end of the Hall, and opposite the Cloisters (source Christopher Trend 1970-1977).
-It featured a spacious common room and kitchen on the ground floor, as well as even a record player!